• Skip to primary navigation

 These chocolate dipped peppermint cookies are best stored in the fridge or freezer.
 I prefer them stored in the fridge.

-Place them in a baggie or storage container and enjoy within one week in the fridge, or one month in the freezer.
+Place them in a baggie or storage container and enjoy within one week in the fridge, or two months in the freezer.

 Frequently Asked Questions